Take a look at this seemingly innocent sample program:

 Author's note

 In common language, the term “declaration” is typically used to mean “a pure declaration”, and “definition” is used to mean “a definition that also serves as a declaration”.
-Thus, we’d typically call int x; a definition, even though it both a definition and a declaration.
+Thus, we’d typically call int x; a definition, even though it is both a definition and a declaration.

 Quiz time